Detecting Gravitational Waves from Exoplanets Orbiting Binary Neutron Stars with B-DECIGO and DECIGO: Result

 Following similar parameter setups adopted in previous LISA studies \cite{kangProspectsDetectingExoplanets2021}, we fix the sky location of our sources at ecliptic coordinates $\bar{\theta}_S=1.27$, $\bar{\phi}_S=5$, and a luminosity distance $D_L=10\,\mathrm{kpc}$.
 The orbital orientation of the source binary system is fixed at $\bar{\theta}_L=0.5$, $\bar{\phi}_L=3.981$, with the constant initial GW phase set as $\Psi_0=0$.
 For the CBP, we adopt an initial orbital phase $\varphi_0=\pi/2$ and an inclination angle $i=\pi/3$.

-In our default scenario for the BNS system, we consider equal masses of $m_1 = m_2 = 1.4\,M_\odot$, similar to the GW170817 event observed by the LIGO-Virgo collaboration \citep{collaborationGW170817ObservationGravitational2017}, with an initial GW frequency $f_0=0.05\,\mathrm{Hz}$.
-For the DWD system, we set the component masses to $m_1 = m_2 = 0.5\,M_\odot$, with an initial frequency $f_0=0.005\,\mathrm{Hz}$.
+In our default scenario for the BNS system, we consider equal component masses of $m_1 = m_2 = 1.4\,M_\odot$, similar to the GW170817 event observed by the LIGO–Virgo Collaboration \citep{collaborationGW170817ObservationGravitational2017}, with an initial GW frequency $f_0 = 0.05\,\mathrm{Hz}$.
+This configuration yields a chirp mass of $\mathcal{M} \simeq 1.22\,M_\odot$ and an inspiral timescale of $\sim 5\times10^2$\,years, indicating that the binary evolves adiabatically during the 3–4\,years observation and remains in the early inspiral stage.
+For the DWD system, we set the component masses to $m_1 = m_2 = 0.5\,M_\odot$, with an initial GW frequency $f_0 = 0.005\,\mathrm{Hz}$, corresponding to an inspiral timescale of $\sim 2\times10^5$\,years for a circular binary with chirp mass $\mathcal{M} = 0.435\,M_\odot$.
+Hence the DWD is well detached throughout the mission duration, and no Roche-lobe overflow or merger is expected.
+These timescales confirm that both fiducial binaries can be treated as quasi-monochromatic sources on the B-DECIGO and DECIGO observing baselines.

 These reference parameters provide a robust baseline for exploring the feasibility and sensitivity of B-DECIGO and DECIGO detectors in identifying CBP signatures around compact binary systems, while systematically assessing how deviations from these parameters influence detection performance.